-- Patients who are admitted and require urgent surgery where the diagnosis is made either intra- or post operatively should be included in the audit - Patients who have been admitted previously with acute diverticulits should be included in the audit.
+- Patients who are admitted and require urgent surgery where the diagnosis is made either intra- or post operatively should be included in the audit - Patients who have been admitted previously with acute diverticulitis should be included in the audit. - Patients presenting with acute diverticulitis who are not admitted to hospital and are treated conservatively as ambulatory/outpatients should also be included in the audit.

-5.4.2 Exclusion criteria:
+8.4.2 Exclusion criteria:

-• Diagnoses other than diverticulitis
+Diagnoses other than diverticulitis

-5.5 Interventions
+8.5 Interventions